-- Citizenship: Being treated as an equal citizen in society and supported to enact your rights and fulfil your responsibilities. - What you do: Having a fulfilling life of your own, including opportunities to work, study, enjoy leisure and social activities and to have relationships and friendships. - Where you live: Real choice over where you live and with whom. - Health: Mainstream health services providing you with appropriate, effective and accessible health care. - Partnerships: promote partnerships working to encourage innovation and improve efficiency.
+- Citizenship: being treated as an equal citizen in society and supported to enact your rights and fulfil your responsibilities. - What you do: having a fulfilling life of your own, including opportunities to work, study, enjoy leisure and social activities and to have relationships and friendships. - Where you live: real choice over where you live and with whom. - Health: mainstream health services provide you with appropriate, effective and accessible health care. - Partnerships: promote partnerships working to encourage innovation and improve efficiency.